core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-* In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
+* In step 6, the server also verifies the countersignature using the public key of the client from the associated Recipient Context.
 In particular:

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
 If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in {{Section 5.10.5 of RFC7252}}.

-   - The server retrieves the encrypted counter signature ENC_SIGNATURE from the message payload, and computes the original counter signature SIGNATURE as
+   - The server retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as

       SIGNATURE = ENC_SIGNATURE XOR KEYSTREAM

       where KEYSTREAM is derived as per {{sssec-encrypted-signature-keystream}}.

-      The following verification applies to the original counter signature SIGNATURE.
+      The following verification applies to the original countersignature SIGNATURE.

    - The server MUST perform signature verification before decrypting the COSE object.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.